 Quebec is one of Canada’s most fascinating historic cities, offering heritage seeping through every building and clear to see from street to street.
 In fact, many European visitors may feel quite at home as they walk around the city!

 It’s a beautiful place – but there’s likely plenty that you might not know its history!
-Here’s a stack of interesting facts about Quebec to clue you in…
+Here’s a stack of fun facts about Quebec to clue you in…

 1. Where does ‘Quebec’ come from?